In a hurry? My pick for best springform pan for cheesecake is the Nordic Ware Leakproof Springform Pan.

 Unfortunately, springform pans are not waterproof.
 The bottom and sides are generally just metal parts in close contact – and almost all pans will usually leak a little.

-I suggest wrapping your pan with one to two layers of foil if you have a recipe which asks for you to put the pan inside a water bath.
+I suggest wrapping your pan with one to two layers of aluminum foil if you have a recipe which asks for you to put the pan inside a water bath.
 The above video shows you how to use foil to do this.

 Yes, you can bake cake or anything else you’d use a standard cake pan for in your springform pan.